-IndiaFilings » Learn » What is Professional tax?
+IndiaFilings / Learn / What Is Professional Tax

 What is Professional tax?

+When you're employed and receive a consistent salary, fulfilling your professional tax obligations becomes mandatory.
+You have likely encountered this term on your monthly salary slips or Form 16, listed beneath your gross salary, allowances, and HRA.
 Professional tax is one of the deductions from your gross salary, alongside TDS, EPF, and other applicable deductions.
-Contrary to common misconception, this tax isn’t exclusively for professionals like doctors or lawyers; it applies to anyone earning a salary.
-Let’s delve into the intricacies of professional tax to gain a better understanding.
+Contrary to common misconception, this tax isn't exclusively for professionals like doctors or lawyers; it applies to anyone earning a salary.
+Let's delve into the intricacies of professional tax to gain a better understanding. [shortcode_57]

 Professional Tax